 Source: Youth Justice Statistics

-The most influential people in a child’s life are their parents, they are less likely to commit crimes if their parents offer a good influence and build a trusting relationship with their children.
-This includes agreeing on rules, being able to talk through problems, and supporting each other.
+In a child’s life, their parents are the most influential figures.
+Because of this, they are far less likely to commit crimes if they are provided with a good influence and have a trusting, healthy relationship where the child isn’t afraid to communicate.
+This means agreeing on rules, being able to talk through problems calmly and reasonably, and also supporting each other.

 Related Articles